fxamacker/cbor/README.md

 With ShortestFloat16, each encoded float can be float64, float32 or float16 -- whichever is the smallest size that preserves original value.

-__Encoder's InfConvertMode__ overrides ShortestFloatMode and can be:
+__Encoder's InfConvertMode__ overrides ShortestFloatMode for infinity values and can be:

 * InfConvertNone: don't convert +- infinity to other representations -- used by CTAP2 Canonical CBOR
 * InfConvertFloat16: convert +- infinity to float16 since they always preserve value (recommended)

-__Encoder's NaNConvertMode__ overrides ShortestFloatMode and can be:
+__Encoder's NaNConvertMode__ overrides ShortestFloatMode for NaN values and can be:

 * NaNConvertNone: don't convert NaN to other representations -- used by CTAP2 Canonical CBOR.
 * NaNConvert7e00: encode to 0xf97e00 (CBOR float16 = 0x7e00) -- used by RFC 7049 Canonical CBOR.
 * NaNConvertQuiet: force quiet bit = 1 and use shortest form that preserves NaN payload.
-* NaNConvertPreserveSignal: convert to smallest form that preserves value -- described in RFC 7049bis Draft 12 when protocols don't want predifined value such as 0x7e00.
+* NaNConvertPreserveSignal: convert to smallest form that preserves value (quit bit unmodified and NaN payload preserved) -- described in RFC 7049bis Draft 12 when protocols don't want predifined value such as 0x7e00.

 Float16 conversions use [cbor-go/float16](https://github.com/cbor-go/float16) maintained by the same team as this library.
 All 4+ billion possible conversions are verified to be correct in that library.

-For integer data types in Go, the encoder always uses the smallest form of CBOR integer that preserves data.

 Decoder checks for all required well-formedness errors described in the latest RFC 7049bis, including all "subkinds" of syntax errors and too little data.